benchan911/tp/docs/UserGuide.md

     | 3         |  David Chang                                       |  Absent                      |
     |___________|____________________________________________________|______________________________|

-The following shows a successful sort the attendance list by status.
+The following shows a successful sort the attendance list under event `CS1010 Tutorial` by status.

     >>> attendance sort
     Please key in the name of event.